GitbookIO/gitbook-convert/README.md

 The `.docx` converter uses mwilliamson's [mammoth.js](https://github.com/mwilliamson/mammoth.js) to convert your document to HTML before generating the output.

 `gitbook-convert` will try to export your inline images in the `/assets` folder, using the image title as the image filename if provided.

+### odt

+The `.odt` converter uses [odt2html](https://github.com/GitbookIO/odt2html) to convert your document to HTML before generating the output.
+Because there was no node module out there to convert OpenOffice documents to HTML, we built our own.

+`gitbook-convert` will try to export your inline images in the `/assets` folder, using the image name in the document as the image filename if provided.

 ### docbook